-However, a key limitation of this process is that because our targets are not all derived from one common model or model ensemble, we cannot definitively state that achieving all targets, together and on time, would collectively deliver all of the GHG emissions reductions and carbon removals needed to limit warming to 1.5°C with no or limited overshoot.
-Similarly, because the targets on this platform do not cover every single shift needed to transform all global systems, the collective mitigation potential of all targets together may also fall short of holding global temperature rise to 1.5°C. Rather, each individual target is aligned with a 1.5°C pathway.
-We opted for this approach-adopting different targets from different studies-because there are merits and drawbacks to strategies for developing targets that vary significantly across each power, buildings, industry, transport, technological carbon removal, forests and land, food and agriculture, and finance system.
+As described in "Selection of Targets and Indicators," we selected near- and long-term targets for all sectors from a number of underlying sources and using a variety of methods-an approach that comes with several limitations.
+Because our targets are not all derived from one common model or model ensemble, we cannot definitively state that achieving all targets, together and on time, would collectively deliver all of the GHG emissions reductions and carbon removals needed to limit warming to 1.5°C with no or limited overshoot.
+Similarly, because the targets on this platform do not cover every single shift needed to transform all global systems, the collective mitigation potential of all targets together may also fall short of holding global temperature rise to 1.5°C. Rather, each individual target is aligned with a

+1.5 °C pathway.
+We opted for this approach-adopting different targets from different studies-because there are merits and drawbacks to strategies for developing targets that vary significantly across each power, buildings, industry, transportation, technological carbon removal, land, food and agriculture, and finance.
 To accommodate these challenges, we strove to select the best available targets using the most appropriate and rigorous methods for each unique system.
+Doing so allowed us to identify targets across a more comprehensive set of GHG emissions-intensive sectors.

-Finally, because we took the approach of aggregating individual 1.5°C-aligned targets across each of our eight systems, we cannot robustly account for interaction effects that likely occur among systems (e.g., competition over land).
+Finally, because we take the approach of aggregating individual 1.5°C-aligned targets across each of our eight systems, we cannot robustly account for interaction effects that likely occur between systems.
 For example, different models allocate different quantities of land for various emissions reduction and removal approaches.
 The competition for this land area for food production, energy production, carbon removal, and more may not be thoroughly accounted for when all targets are aggregated.